-The botanical, pharmacognostic, pharmacological and therapeutic aspects of a minimum of drugs, posology for all groups will be covered.
+The botanical, pharmacognostic, pharmacological and therapeutic aspects of a minimum of 150 therapeutic plant species.
+For each remedy it's indications for treatment.
+Contraindications, incompatibilities, interactions with other herbs and pharmaceutical drugs, posology for all groups will be covered.
 Plants will be discussed from a traditional therapeutic aspect, considering their traditional energetics; they will also be discussed from a modern scientific research perspective.
 Specific indications of plants will be discussed, as well as herb combinations and synergies.
 Plant remedies will be discussed from the perspective of conservation and sustainable production; there will be an emphasis on native species.
-The skills of building a synthesis of clinical diagnostic skills, energetic diagnostic skills, herbal prescription, nutritional and life style advice for general practice and the specialities (paediatrics, dermatology, psychology, gynaecology and obstetrics and geriatrics) will be developed through lectures, tutorials and practical exercises.
+The skills of building a synthesis of clinical diagnostic skills, energetic diagnostic skills, herbal prescription, nutritional and lifestyle advice for general practice and the specialities (paediatrics, dermatology, psycho-emotional health, gynaecology/obstetrics/reproductive health and geriatrics) will be developed through lectures, tutorials and practical exercises.